Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/02-table-struct/page-13.md

 However, once we hit CSS, you should use stylesheets instead of HTML to organize text-based sets such as these.
 This is primarily because tables can be difficult for accessibility software to translate if done improperly.

-The 4 attributes a table element <i>should</i> include are:
+The 4 attributes a table element should include are:

-- The tag itself.
+1. The tags themselves.
-- Rows made of cells.
+2. Rows made of cells.
-- Cells containing information.
+3. Cells containing information.
-- Headings.
+4. Headings.